 Setup of an API Environment:

-Usually, setting up the API Test Environment is not that easy because it doesn’t involve any user Interface.
+Usually, setting up the API Test Environment is not that easy because it doesn’t involve any User Interface.
 You need to configure the environment based on the application requirements.
-You need to study the web service document provided by developers and then design the setup.
+You need to study the web-services document provided by developers and then design the setup.
 Using API code, you should make the specific call to API and consume the output for doing verification or other depended API calls.Output could be status (say OK or Error) or any kind of Data (object id) that to call another API method.

 Ideally API should catch and handle the problem instead of just failed.
 If the input is not correct it will let you know the status with great detail like ‘Incorrect request” etc. In a very easy way, I can say, you send a request message to web services and after processing, web service sends you back a response based on that input.
 It could be ‘Bad Request’ if the message sent incorrectly and contains response in a specific structure based on the architecture of the web services.
 This response should contain enough information to understand the output and correct if there is some problem with the request.